 He ignored the question and nodded at the joint.
 Smoker’s code was in full effect.
 I handed it over as I had in college.
 There was no telling where this guy was from, or what he’d been up to, but the rules had to be observed.

 “Jody Foot,” he said around the deep drag he held in his chest.

 It was a strange name but seemed to fit.
 We sat in silence and passed the herb between us while paddleboarders floated nearby.
 With each inhale, the surrounding trees and brush became more vibrant.
 A great pine with giant roots stood on the riverbank in front of us.
 Both sides were worn down where Austin-ites had walked to the river's edge for a better view of the downtown buildings in the distance.

 “This is a good spot,” Jody announced.
 “I come here a lot.”

 “You live around here?”
-I asked, trying not to be offensive.
-It was clear this guy was homeless but I wasn’t going to just say that.
+I asked with curiosity, the weed mellowed my nerves.
+It was clear Jody was homeless, but I wasn’t going to just say that.

-“Just until Monday,” his stoic face almost smiled.
+“Until Monday,” his stoic face nearly cracked into a smile.
 “Put a down payment on an apartment yesterday.”

 “Really?”
-I couldn’t imagine why that made me feel proud but it did.
+I couldn’t imagine why this made me feel proud, but it did.
 “What kind of work do you do?

-“Welding,” he answered, turning back to the paddle-boarders.
+“Welding,” he answered and turned back to the paddle-boarders.

 I could see that.
-It explained how he could wear all black in the burning Texas heat and not flinch.
-The joint was burning low, hot on my fingertips.
+It explained how he could wear all black in the burning summer heat without a flinch.
+The joint burned low, hot on my fingertips.
 I offered it to him.
 His calloused fingers took it easily.